inatic/freecad-truss/README.md

 stock = ada.AdaptiveInputState['stockGeometry']
 ```

 Both `base` and `stock` geometry in our case is a single face, which has a single `OuterWire` attribute that can be converted into a single list of points using its `discretize` method.
-We will thus be able to pass a single edge consisting in a list of nicely ordered coordinate points to the `area.Adaptive2d` class, avoiding any problems that might occur with out of order or reversed edges.
-When previously passing the `stockPath` as a list of unordered and reversed edges, the operation was returning a different output path than I was expecting, which was the reason for switching to just `discretize` the `OuterWire`.
-Be careful though that the shape needs to have an `OuterWire` property for the following method to work, something which a `Part.Wire` shape for example does not have.
+We can thus pass a single edge consisting in a list of ordered coordinate points to the `area.Adaptive2d` class, avoiding any problems with out of order or reversed edges.
+In a previous attempt, passing the `stockPath` as a list of edges didn't return the expected result, while discretizing the `OuterWire` did.
+The shape needs to have an `OuterWire` property for this method to work, something which a `Part.Wire` shape for example does not have.
 The `discretize` method returns the `OuterWire` as a list of [x,y,z] point coordinates, of which only [x,y] is retained to create the desired 2d path.

 ``` PathAdaptive.py
 def shapeToPath2d(shape, deflection=0.0001):